 - Optionally, customize your job parameters or hardware or network configurations to balance resource usage.
-If your jobs fall in the various workload patterns equally, you may also choose to manipulate only the job parameters and keep the hardware choices "balanced". - For your HBase cluster, analyze Zookeeper because network and memory problems for HBase are often detected first in Zookeeper.
+If your jobs fall in the various workload patterns equally, you may also choose to manipulate only the job parameters and keep the hardware choices "balanced". - For your HBase cluster, analyze ZooKeeper as well.
+(Network and memory problems for HBase are often detected first in ZooKeeper.)